+Subspecialty-Specific Background and Intent: For instance, a program with an approved complement of 12 fellows is required to have at least 30 percent FTE support for the Program Director and at least 14 percent FTE support for the associate program director(s).
+Because an associate program director is also a core faculty member, the minimum dedicated time requirements for associate program directors are inclusive of core faculty activities.
+An additional 10 percent FTE for the core faculty position is not required.
+For example, if one core faculty member is named the associate program director for a 12-fellow program, the required minimum support for that position is 14 percent FTE.
+Further, the Review Committee allows the minimum required FTE support to be shared among multiple associate program directors, as delegated by and at the discretion of the program director.

 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-II.A.3.b)

-must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM), American Board of Family Medicine (ABFM) or by the American Osteopathic Board of Internal Medicine (AOBIM), American Osteopathic Board of Family Physicians (AOBFP), or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)

-II.A.3.b).(1) The Review Committee only accepts current ABIM, ABFM, AOBIM, or AOBFP certification in geriatric medicine.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) The program director must have administrative experience and at least three years of participation as an active faculty member in an ACGME-accredited internal medicine residency or nephrology fellowship. ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic Board of Internal Medicine, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) II.A.3.b).(1) The Review Committee only accepts current ABIM or AOBIM certification in nephrology. ^(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must:

+II.A.4.a).(1)

-II.A.4.a).(1) be a role model of professionalism; (Core)
+be a role model of professionalism; (Core)